 Compared with the passion of the preceding centuries, the eighteenth century may seem a little tame.
-Sometimes called the age of Enlightenment, or the age of reason, this was an era in which extreme religious and political beliefs gave way to a more questioning and rational public morality.
-New scientific discoveries by scientists such as Isaac Newton gave rise to a belief in an organised and ordered universe, and writings by philosophers such as Descartes and Voltaire preached tolerance and the importance of rational thought.
+Sometimes called the age of Enlightenment, or the age of reason, this was an era in which extreme religious and political beliefs gave way to a more questioning and r~tional pu~lic.mora1ity.N_ewscientific discoveries by scientists such as Isaac Newton gave rise to a belief III an orgamsed and ordered universe, and writings by philosophers such as Descartes and Voltaire preached tolerance and the importance of rational thought.
 This was very much a time of 'the head rather than the heart'.

-In literary terms, the first half of the eighteenth century was to see the rise of the novel, with writers like Henry Fielding and Samuel Richardson paving the way for the skilled novels that Jane Austen was writing by the end of the century.
-This was also the great age of satire; poets such as Pope ridiculed the foolish behaviour and excesses of their contemporaries in long and technically skilled works.
-The popularity of satire reflected real concern for responsible behaviour on the part of the land-owning upper classes; see, for example, Samuel Johnson's 'A Short Song of Congratulation'.
-Johnson also compiled the first dictionary of the English language, with typical eighteenth-century enthusiasm for classifying and ordering information.
-This played a vital role in finally stabilising and standardising English.
+In literary terms, the first half of the eighteenth century was to see the rise of the novel, with writers like Henry Fielding and Samuel Richardson paving the way for the

+." .novels that Jane Austen was writing by the end of the century.
+This was also the of satire; poets such as Pope ridiculed the foolish behaviour and excesses of their ries in long and technically skilled works.
+The popularity of satire reflected ...
+"U<-...1U for responsible behaviour on the part of the land-owning upper classes; see, :.'·exam·pl&amuel Johnson's 'A Short Song of Congratulation' (p.
+74).
+Johnson also the first dictionary of the English language, with typical eighteenth-century t;UII'L""."'U' for classifying and ordering information.
+This played a vital role in finally and standardising English.

-Romanticism and the Industrial Revolution
+.R:Ollllallti,cism and the Industrial Revolution

-The emphasis by thinkers such as the French philosopher Rousseau on the rights and dignity of humankind was to plant one of the fundamental seeds of the Romantic movement, which was also an inevitable reaction against the detachment of much Enlightenment thinking.
-Romanticism, which in England bridged the late eighteenth and early nineteenth centuries, emphasised the importance of emotion, and preached a return to Nature as a source of moral and creative guidance.
+emphasis by thinkers such as the French philosopher Rousseau on the rights and of humankind was to plant one of the fundamental seeds of the Romantic •.••• movement, which was also an inevitable reaction against the detachment of much Enlightenment thinking.
+Romanticism, which in England bridged the late eighteenth 'and early nineteenth centuries, emphasised the importance of emotion, and preached a return to Nature as a source of moral and creative guidance.
 Beauty was especially valued for its ability to instruct, comfort, and inspire.

 With the beginnings of the Industrial Revolution, with its immense and often destructive impact on the English landscape, the recognition that natural loveliness was under threat was combined with a growing movement towards democracy, as well as indignation at the conditions in which the new urban labouring classes worked.
-Most of the early Romantic poets, most notably Wordsworth and Coleridge were initially supporters of the French Revolution, with its rallying-cry of 'liberty, equality and brotherhood'.
+Most of the early Romantic poets, most notably Wordsworth and Coleridge (see pp. 84-89 for further details) were initially supporters of the French Revolution, with its rallying-cry of 'liberty, equality and brotherhood'.

 The rise of Romanticism meant a completely new direction for poetry.
 Although some Romantic poems, with their passionate and unselfconscious pouring forth of emotion in response to beauty, may sometimes seem alien to modern readers, we are all post-Romantics to some degree; the Romantic vision of poetry as a vessel for passing on beauty and truth has left an indelible mark on the way we read literature.
 The idea of nature as a teacher and source of inspiration is also part of the heritage of Romanticism.
 Another interesting shift was in the perception of the role of the poet; the Romantics saw themselves as visionaries, with a mission to search for higher truths, and a responsibility to challenge orthodoxy.
 The later Romantics poets especially considered it their moral duty to rebel against society's norms and regulations.
-(See the biographical information on Byron and Shelley.)
+(See the biographical information on Byron and Shelley, for example; pp. 90 and 92.)